ares_set_servers, ares_set_servers_ports - Initialize name server configuration for an ares channel.

-#include <ares.h> int ares_set_servers(ares_channel channel, struct ares_addr_node *servers) int ares_set_servers_ports(ares_channel channel, struct ares_addr_port_node *servers)
+#include <ares.h> int ares_set_servers(ares_channel_t *channel, const struct ares_addr_node *servers) int ares_set_servers_ports(ares_channel_t *channel, const struct ares_addr_port_node *servers)

 The ares_set_servers function initializes name servers configuration for the channel data identified by channel, from a servers pointer to a linked list of ares_addr_node structs holding name servers address data.